0xch4z/styled-queries/README.md

 <h2>Usage 📝</h2>

 Using Style Queries with your React-Styled project is extremely easy.
-Simply, `import` the `styled-queries` package into your React component of choice and use interpolation inside of your Styled tagged template to access the media query break points.
+Simply, `import` the `styled-queries` package into your React component of choice and use interpolation inside of your *styled* tagged template to access the media query breakpoints via dot notation.

 The default import is an object containing functions returning media query wrappers.
+This is what you will be interfacing with to make media queries simpler.

 Here's an example: